PIReTship/bookdata-tools/README.md

     - numpy
     - tqdm
     - pandas
-    - sqlalchemy
     - numba
     - colorama
     - chromalog
     - humanize
 - A Rust compiler (available from Anaconda)
 - `psql` executable on the machine where the import scripts will run
-- 500GB disk space for the database
+- 1TB disk space for the database
-- 30GB disk space for data files
+- 100GB disk space for data files

 The `environment-linux-x64.yml` file defines an Anaconda environment that contains all the required packages, with the exception of the PostgreSQL server and client executables.